 If 31 starts and a strikeout boost were guaranteed from Cashner going into last season, he would have been a top-25 starter in most drafts.
 Instead, he wound up as one of the biggest disappointments o...

 Andrew Cashner Contract Information:

-Agreed to a one-year, $4.05 million contract with the Padres in January of 2015, avoiding arbitration.
+Avoided arbitration with a one-year, $7.15 million deal with the Padres in January 2016.

 To instantly reveal our fantasy analysis of every player – including Andrew Cashner – simply subscribe now.